Instruction-level parallelism: Discussion

 ILP must not be confused with concurrency.
 In ILP, there is a single specific thread of execution of a process.
 On the other hand, concurrency involves the assignment of multiple threads to a CPU's core in a strict alternation, or in true parallelism if there are enough CPU cores, ideally one core for each runnable thread.

 There are two approaches to instruction-level parallelism: hardware and software.

 ILP was implemented either as Hardware-level dynamic parallelism or software-level ILP static parallelism.
 With hardware-level parallelism, the processor decides which instructions to execute in parallel, at the time the code is already running, whereas software-level parallelism means the compiler plans, ahead of time, which instructions to execute in parallel.
-Modern x86 processors use multiple techniques to achieve hardware-level parallelism, while the Itanium architecture made significant software-level parallelism possible, but also rellied on it for its code to be efficient.
+Modern x86 processors use multiple techniques to achieve hardware-level parallelism, while the Itanium architecture made significant software-level parallelism possible, but also relied on it for its code to be efficient.